Pulse profile variability associated with the glitch of PSR J1048$-$5832: Result

+Among the five glitch events, glitch 8 (MJD $\sim$ 56985 (9)) represents a new small event detected more than 200 d following glitch 7.
+The size of the glitch is only $\Delta \nu/\nu \sim 2.8(4)\times10^{-9}$, and the relative change in spin-down rate is $\Delta \dot{\nu}/\dot{\nu} \sim -5(3)\times10^{-4}$, which is currently the smallest glitch detected from this particular source to date.
 As shown in Figure \ref{glitch:8}, panel (a) illustrates the timing residuals relative to the spin-down model prior to the glitch.
 This conforms to the typical pattern observed in small glitches, after which a significant linear deflection is evident.
 In panels (b) and (c), we observe a noticeable discontinuity in both $\Delta \nu$ and $\dot{\nu}$, further confirming the occurrence of this small glitch.
 Due to the absence of significant exponential recovery features in (b) and (c), we did not include an exponential term in the glitch parameter fitting.
 For other parameters of glitch 8, please refer to Tables \ref{Tab:F0F1-works} and \ref{glitch:parameter}.
-The determination of the glitch epoch is established as the date situated between the last pre-glitch observation and the first post-glitch observation, introducing an uncertainty equating to half the observation interval.

-The timing solutions and glitch parameters presented in Table \ref{Tab:F0F1-works} and \ref{glitch:parameter} represent a general agreement with the previously-reported results~\citep{WeltevredeJMB2010,YuMHJ2013,LowerDSR2021,ZubietaPGA2023,ZubietaMFL2023}, but there is also some level of discrepancy.
+The timing solutions and glitch parameters presented in Tables \ref{Tab:F0F1-works} and \ref{glitch:parameter} are generally consistent with the previously reported results~\citep{WeltevredeJMB2010,YuMHJ2013,LowerDSR2021,ZubietaPGA2023,ZubietaMFL2023}, although there are some discrepancies.
 For glitch 6, its glitch parameters are basically consistent with the findings of \citet{WeltevredeJMB2010}.
 In the case of glitch 7, there are some differences from the results reported by \citet{LowerDSR2021}.
 Specifically, the relative change in spin-down rate $\Delta \dot{\nu}/\dot{\nu}$ is only half of the previously reported values.
 Glitches 9 and 10 are both small glitch events, as previously reported by \citet{ZubietaPGA2023,ZubietaMFL2023}.
 For glitch 9, our fitting determined that the glitch size is $\Delta \nu \sim 6.9(7) \times 10^{-8}$ Hz, which is consistent with the reported value ($\Delta \nu \sim 7.19(7) \times 10^{-8}$ Hz) by \cite{ZubietaPGA2023,ZubietaMFL2023} within the error range.
 Concerning glitch 10, our determined glitch size ($\Delta \nu \sim 3.5(4) \times 10^{-8}$ Hz) is less than half of the previously reported value ($\Delta \nu \sim 8.02(25) \times 10^{-8}$ Hz)~\citep{ZubietaPGA2023,ZubietaMFL2023}.